fbirk/til/git/about-stashing-and-staging.md

 While `git stash pop` applies the stashed changes to the working area and removes it from the stash, it is also possible to just `git stash apply` it and later `git stash drop` it.

-With `git stash save -u "Some name"` all changed files will be stashed wether staged (tracked) or not (un-tracked).
+With `git stash save -u "Some name"` all changed files will be stashed whether staged (tracked) or not (un-tracked).

 ![example-image](stash_example.png)

 -------------------------------------------
 *[back to the main page](../readme.md)*